SemihMT/VulkanGin/README.md

-# VulcanGin
+# VulkanGin

-Welcome to the **VulcanGin** repository!
-VulcanGin is a first-person voxel world editor inspired by Minecraft.
+Welcome to the **VulkanGin** repository!
+VulkanGin is a first-person voxel world editor inspired by Minecraft.
 It allows users to place and break blocks, and fly around an infinitely generated world.
 The project is developed using C++ and Vulkan, providing a robust and efficient framework for rendering and interacting with vast voxel landscapes.

 ## Table of Contents